pempekriting/magentostb/README.md

 # Project Automation Web

 Hi!
-This is a project automation web with study case [Sauce Labs](https://www.saucedemo.com/) using Maven, Cucumber, TestNG, and Selenium
+This is a project automation web with study case [LUMA E-commerce](https://magento.softwaretestingboard.com/) using Maven, Cucumber, TestNG, and Selenium

 ## Getting Started